• Skip to primary navigation

 6. Store or cook the chitarra pasta.

-Chitarra Pasta (Tonnarelli) Step-by-Step Recipe Photos
+Chitarra Pasta (Tonnarelli) Step-by-Step Photos

 As you can see in the below pasta making process photos, whether you're making (slightly wider) tonnarelli pasta or spaghetti alla chitarra from scratch, it's very easy.